Andrews54757/FastStream/README.md

 You can then install the extension temporarily on Firefox Developer Edition by going to `about:debugging`.
 Unfortunately, you will have to re-install after each restart because firefox doesn't allow you to permenantly install unsigned extensions.

 ### THERE IS NO BUILT-IN AUTOMATIC UPDATE SYSTEM.
-If you go this route, please make sure to check back often for updates because I will often fix bugs as I encounter them.
-FastStream will remind you in the settings page, but you will have to update it manually.
+See above.

 ## Build Instructions
 In order to create bundles for Chrome and Firefox, you need to build FastStream by following these steps: